mccs-group/gcc_pho_plugin/docs/plugin_desc.md

 If the pass tree is in its initial state, it is not deleted, but pointer at list head is saved and the tree is joined bypassing this pass list.
 If the pass list has been altered, it is separated from the tree and all the passes in it are deleted to preserve memory.

-Then, based on first byte of pass list, the list is operated on, input buffer is cleared and the pass returns.
+Then, the list is parsed, inserted into the tree, tree is altered for inference purposes (if in inference mode), input buffer is cleared and the pass returns.

 #### `func_name_send_pass`

 This pass utilizes GCC macro `IDENTIFIER_POINTER` to get current function name.
-This macro essentially expands to language frontend hook, so c++ symbol names are returned in mangled state.
+This macro essentially expands to language frontend hook, so C++ symbol names are returned in mangled state.

 Some GCC passes add postfixes to functions.
 These postfixes are always separated with a '.', and pass drops them out when function name is printed to stdout.